-Vessel Delivery & Handover Support
+Vessel Delivery & Handover Services

-SVC Marine provides vessel delivery and handover support for ship buyers, owners, investors and managers who need practical coordination after a vessel sale and purchase transaction, including delivery preparation, document follow-up, crew coordination, bunkers, stores, class, flag and post-purchase repair planning.
+SVC Marine provides vessel delivery and handover services for ship buyers, owners, investors and managers who need buyer-side attendance after a vessel sale and purchase transaction.

-Request Delivery Support
+Request Vessel Delivery Services

 SVC Marine supports vessel delivery, document handover, crew coordination, post-purchase repair planning and buyer-side owner’s representative attendance.

-Delivery Support After Vessel Sale and Purchase
+Delivery Attendance After Vessel Sale and Purchase

 • Buyers taking delivery of a second-hand vessel